-1. The manager sets the smRunControl object of the running script or the smLaunchControl object of the launch button used to start the running script to 'abort'.
-Setting smLaunchControl will abort all running scripts started from the launch button while smRunControl will only abort the running script associated with the smRunControl instance.
+- 1. The manager sets the smRunControl object of the running script or the smLaunchControl object of the launch button used to start the running script to 'abort'.
+Setting smLaunchControl will abort all running scripts started from the launch button while smRunControl will only abort the running script associated with the smRunControl instance. - 2.
+The manager polls the smRunState object until the value is 'terminated'.